qiyfoundation/Qiy-Scheme/Definitions.md

 One of the basic data types of [Json](#json).

 ### Legal Entity
-An organisation that is capable of bearing legal rights and obligations, such as a business, a corporation, a government agency or a non-governmental organisation.
+An [Entity](#entity) that is capable of bearing legal rights and obligations, such as a business, a corporation, a government agency or a non-governmental organisation.

 ### Legitimate Purpose
 A legal ground for the processing of [Personal Data](#personal-data).